Donnelly asks HSE to suspend Covid-19 vaccinations at Beacon Hospital

 Inoculation of St Gerard’s School teachers ahead of place in schedule ‘unacceptable’

-Minister for Health Stephen Donnelly said there would be an exception for ‘people who have already been scheduled to get their vaccine at the centre’.
-Photograph: Colin Keegan, Collins Dublin
+Minister for Health Stephen Donnelly said there would be an exception to the suspension of the inoculation programme at the Beacon Hospital for ‘people who have already been scheduled to get their vaccine at the centre’.
+File photograph: Brenda Fitzsimons

 Minister for Health Stephen Donnelly has moved to suspend the operation of a vaccination centre at the Beacon Hospital, following controversy after 20 teachers received Covid-19 vaccines at the private hospital.